veracode/veracode-flaws-to-issues/README.md

 ## Important Note on Issue/Work Item Management

+This action will **open, reopen, and close** issues/work items based on the current scan results:

+- **New findings**: Creates new work items
+- **Existing findings**: Reopens closed work items or skips if already open
+- **Resolved findings**: Closes work items that are no longer present in the scan results

-This action will only **open and reopen** issues/work items, but **never close them**.
-This ensures that security findings remain visible until manually addressed by the development team.
+This ensures that security findings remain tracked and visible until properly addressed, and that resolved issues are automatically closed when they no longer appear in scans.

 ## Importing Pipeline Scan flaws
 For a Pipeline Scan, this is typically done with the filtered results of the Pipeline Scan, see [Pipeline Scan commands](https://help.veracode.com/r/r_pipeline_scan_commands).